rubys/bootstrap/bylaws.md

 shall not be refundable upon any resignation, including any termination of Membership pursuant to Section 2.10 above, and all such Financial Obligations of such Member which may be accrued and unpaid as of such date shall remain due and payable.
-If a Platinum Member gives written notice of non-renewal or resigns as a Member, or is terminated, the JS Foundation shall promptly give notice of such event to all Members.
+If a Platinum Member gives written notice of non-renewal or resigns as a Member, or is terminated, the $FOUNDATION shall promptly give notice of such event to all Members.

 ### Section 2.12 - Levy of Dues, Assessments or Fees

-The JS Foundation may levy dues, assessments or fees upon its Members in such amounts as may be approved from time to time by the Board, but shall provide at least thirty (30) days’ notice of such levy.
+The $FOUNDATION may levy dues, assessments or fees upon its Members in such amounts as may be approved from time to time by the Board, but shall provide at least thirty (30) days' notice of such levy.
 For the avoidance of doubt, no such levy shall be effective until at least thirty (30) days have passed since the provision of notice.
 A Member upon learning of any increase in dues, or of any levy of any assessments or fees, may avoid liability therefor by resigning from Membership prior to the date such dues,

-assessments or fees are due and payable, except where the Member is, by contract with the JS Foundation or otherwise, independently and explicitly liable for such dues, assessments or fees.
-No provision of the Certificate of Incorporation or By-Laws of the JS Foundation authorizing such dues, assessments or fees shall, of itself, create such liability.
-In no event shall the failure of a Member to pay any dues or assessments give rise to any claim in favor of the JS Foundation for indirect or consequential damages.
+assessments or fees are due and payable, except where the Member is, by contract with the $FOUNDATION or otherwise, independently and explicitly liable for such dues, assessments or fees.
+No provision of the Certificate of Incorporation or By-Laws of the $FOUNDATION authorizing such dues, assessments or fees shall, of itself, create such liability.
+In no event shall the failure of a Member to pay any dues or assessments give rise to any claim in favor of the $FOUNDATION for indirect or consequential damages.

 ### Section 2.13 - Use of Names

-Unless otherwise provided herein, neither the JS Foundation nor any Member shall use the name, logo, trademark, service mark or other distinctive mark of another Member in any form of publicity without the written permission of the other Member, provided that the JS Foundation and any Member may each disclose and publicize such Member’s Membership in the JS Foundation.
+Unless otherwise provided herein, neither the $FOUNDATION nor any Member shall use the name, logo, trademark, service mark or other distinctive mark of another Member in any form of publicity without the written permission of the other Member, provided that the $FOUNDATION and any Member may each disclose and publicize such Member's Membership in the $FOUNDATION.

 ### Section 2.14 - Rights in Intellectual Property

-The Board shall give all Members at least thirty (30) days’ notice prior to the adoption of, or any material change to, any intellectual property rights policy or any other material policy or procedure governing intellectual property, such that any Member may resign its membership prior to the effective date thereof in accordance with Section 2.11 above.
+The Board shall give all Members at least thirty (30) days' notice prior to the adoption of, or any material change to, any intellectual property rights policy or any other material policy or procedure governing intellectual property, such that any Member may resign its membership prior to the effective date thereof in accordance with Section 2.11 above.
 For the avoidance of doubt, no such adoption or material change shall be effective until at least thirty (30) days have passed since the provision of notice.
-A material change shall be deemed to include, without limitation, the imposition of a patent license obligation on Members, and a change in the license applicable to Members’ contributions.
+A material change shall be deemed to include, without limitation, the imposition of a patent license obligation on Members, and a change in the license applicable to Members' contributions.